 Defining “Appurtenant” and “Adjoining”

-Paragraph 7 of a standard form proprietary lease also states that “[i]f the apartment includes a terrace, balcony, or a portion of the roof adjoining a penthouse, the Lessee shall have and enjoy the exclusive use of the terrace or balcony or that portion of the roof appurtenant to the penthouse”.
+A standard form proprietary lease for a NYC co-op typically defines the demised premises as the apartment plus any closets, terraces, balconies, roof, or portion thereof outside the partitioned rooms that are allocated exclusively to the occupant.
+Many versions also say that if the apartment includes a terrace, balcony, or a portion of the roof adjoining a penthouse, the lessee shall have the exclusive use of the terrace or balcony or that portion of the roof appurtenant to the penthouse, subject to the lease.

 Importance of Due Diligence When Purchasing a Co-op with Roof Rights